jordan-public/circuit-breaker-token/README.md

 A generic ERC20 wrapper that adds circuit breaker functionality to any underlying token:

 **Example Implementations:**
-- `cWETH` - Circuit breaker wrapped WETH
+- `cWBTC` - Circuit breaker wrapped WBTC
 - `cUSDC` - Circuit breaker wrapped USDC
 - `cDAI` - Circuit breaker wrapped DAI
 - Any ERC20 can be wrapped